matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-16-day_054_bloodhound.md

     ./BloodHound.bin --no-sandbox

-Sign into BloodHound using your Neo4j credentials which were set during the Neo4j installation steps from [here](https://bloodhound.readthedocs.io/en/latest/installation/linux.html).
+Sign in to BloodHound using your Neo4j credentials which were set during the Neo4j installation steps from [here](https://bloodhound.readthedocs.io/en/latest/installation/linux.html).

 <br>